Red Velvet Cupcakes with Cream Cheese Frosting

 So for those of you who like to go 100% homemade, or those who want to save a few minutes of prep (and rounding up red food coloring and cake flour), I’ve included both recipes below!
 Just scroll down to the bottom of the post for the cake mix recipe.
 So in honor of Valentine’s Day this week, I love them both!!

-Red Velvet Cupcakes with Cream Cheese Frosting Recipe
+Red Velvet Cupcakes w/ Cream Cheese Frosting

 - 2 1/2 cups sifted cake flour (not all-purpose flour)